Joël Matip: Schalke 04

 Matip made his debut on 27 October 2009 in a Regionalliga West match against 1.
 FC Saarbrücken.
 He made his Bundesliga debut for Schalke on 7 November 2009 against Bayern Munich, in which he scored the game-tying goal and was subsequently named man of the match.
 After his successful introduction to the first team, Matip remained a regular starter for Schalke in defensive midfield for the remainder of the 2009–10 season, scoring two further goals against 1.
 FC Köln and Eintracht Frankfurt.
 On 2 March 2010, Matip signed a three-and-a-half-year contract with Schalke 04.

 In the 2010–11 season, Matip made his UEFA Champions League debut as Schalke reached the semi-finals of the competition for the first time in the club's history.
 On 5 April 2011, he scored his first Champions League goal in Schalke's 5–2 quarter final win against title holders Inter Milan at San Siro.
 On 21 May 2011, Matip appeared as a 72nd-minute substitute in Schalke's 5–0 2011 DFB-Pokal Final win over MSV Duisburg at the Olympiastadion.

 On 23 February 2013, Matip scored both goals as Schalke recorded an important 2–1 victory over Fortuna Düsseldorf, securing the club's second win in 12 games.
+Matip scored a notable goal against FC Basel in the 2013–14 UEFA Champions League: at least four Schalke players were offside but this was missed by the assistant referee and Matip scored.